iiasa/Condor_run_R/configuring.md

 When `OUTPUT_DIR_SUBMIT` is set and does not exist, it will be created if `GET_OUTPUT` is `TRUE`.

+Supports `{}` expansion, you can for example use `output/{LABEL}` to receive output files in subdirectories named by the label of the run.
+This helps to keep the output of different runs separate.

 ### OUTPUT_FILES

 Default value: `c("output.RData")`